vandanrohatgi/Scripts/README.md

-# Network security tessting tools
+# Network security testing tools
 Different pentesting tools I tried to make.

 you may run separate tools with "python \<filename\>"